radical-cybertools/radical.pilot/tests/integration_tests/README.md

 ## Setup

 Tests require that a Github token is set up and included in the `.bashrc` of the account that runs the tests.
+On Summit instead of adding an environment variable, change the `$GIT_TOKEN` entry with your actual token

 Example:
 ```